Cases & Actions

 Williams et al. v.
 Board of Elections for the State of New York

-ELC represents Professors Ruth Greenwood and Nicholas Stephanopoulos, law professors who research and litigate using federal and state voting rights acts.
-The Amicus Brief seeks to provide the court with the most appropriate framework to understand the petitioners’ claim in Williams et al. V. Board of Elections of the State of New York, et al., utilizing the federal precedent and its application to the New York Voting Rights Act.
-Amici writes in support of neither side, but to elucidate the reviewing court.
+ELC represents Professors Ruth Greenwood and Nicholas Stephanopoulos, who research and litigate using federal and state voting rights acts.
+The Amicus Brief seeks to provide the court with the most appropriate framework to understand the petitioners’ claim in Williams et al. V. Board of Elections of the State of New York, et al., utilizing federal precedent and its application to the New York Voting Rights Act.
+Amici write in support of neither side, but to elucidate the law for the court.

 STATUS: OPEN